Roman Britain: Economy

 Mineral extraction sites such as the Dolaucothi gold mine were probably first worked by the Roman army from c.
 75, and at some later stage passed to civilian operators.
 The mine developed as a series of opencast workings, mainly by the use of hydraulic mining methods.
 They are described by Pliny the Elder in his Natural History in great detail.
 Essentially, water supplied by aqueducts was used to prospect for ore veins by stripping away soil to reveal the bedrock.
 If veins were present, they were attacked using fire-setting and the ore removed for comminution.
 The dust was washed in a small stream of water and the heavy gold dust and gold nuggets collected in riffles.
 The diagram at right shows how Dolaucothi developed from c.
 75 through to the 1st century.
 When opencast work was no longer feasible, tunnels were driven to follow the veins.
 The evidence from the site shows advanced technology probably under the control of army engineers.

 The Wealden ironworking zone, the lead and silver mines of the Mendip Hills and the tin mines of Cornwall seem to have been private enterprises leased from the government for a fee.
 Mining had long been practised in Britain (see Grimes Graves), but the Romans introduced new technical knowledge and large-scale industrial production to revolutionise the industry.
 It included hydraulic mining to prospect for ore by removing overburden as well as work alluvial deposits.
 The water needed for such large-scale operations was supplied by one or more aqueducts, those surviving at Dolaucothi being especially impressive.
 Many prospecting areas were in dangerous, upland country, and, although mineral exploitation was presumably one of the main reasons for the Roman invasion, it had to wait until these areas were subdued.

-Roman designs were most popular, but rural craftsmen still produced items derived from the Iron Age La Tène artistic traditions.
-Local pottery rarely attained the standards of the Gaulish industries; the Castor ware of the Nene Valley was able to withstand comparison with the imports.
-Most native pottery was unsophisticated and intended only for local markets.